BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 # Content guidelines

-The Bitcoin Design Guide is the work of many authors from many different backgrounds, each with their own unique voice and perspective.
+The Bitcoin Design Guide is the work of many authors with different backgrounds, each with their own unique voice and perspective.
 To help us ensure a consistent written voice throughout the guide, follow these content guidelines.

 #### Know your reader

 This guide was created specifically for designers who work on open-source, non-custodial bitcoin projects.
 It isn't the biggest audience in design, but it is among the most specialized.
+Read more in-depth about the [Target audience]({{ '/guide/target-audience' | relative_url }})..

+#### Speak to the reader

+Address the reader directly.
+Use active instead of passive voice.
+Make reader a part the conversation by using second-person pronouns like "you," "your," and "yours".
+Do not write in first-person and avoid giving predictions and personal opinions.

 #### Use simple language

 Bitcoin is a global currency, so not everyone using this guide will be a native English speaker.
-Make sure you are are writing plain, easy to follow English.
+Make sure you are writing in plain, easy to follow English.
 If you're still not sure, try using a readability tool to analyze your text and make recommendations.
 We like [Hemingway](http://www.hemingwayapp.com).

-#### Be precise
+#### Be concise

-Focus on what's most useful to your reader.
-If you suspect that something isn't working, it probably isn't.
-If a page or a paragraph gets too long, split it up.
-If you want users to dive deeper into a topic that is not essential to the guide, consider linking to a third-party resource.

-#### Speak to the reader

-Address the reader directly and make them a part of the conversation by using second-person pronouns like "you," "your," and "yours."
+Focus on information relevant to the reader.
+Use direct, clear, concise sentences that are easy to understand.
+Try to reduce the word count to just the right brevity without being obscure.

+#### Make content scannable

+On the internet, majority of people scans the content before reading it.
+By scanning, a reader tries to search for a relevant information on the page.
+Split text into paragraphs, use links, text styling and images to enhance the scanability.
+Per paragraph you should have 3-4 sentences.

+#### Linking

+Linking provides necessary context and helps with information repetition.
+Link to the [Glossary]({{ '/guide/glossary' | relative_url }}) or to another page in the guide whenever possible.
+If information isn't available, consider linking to a reputable third-party resource.

 #### Give tips, not commands